-Depending on the size of your organization, enabling a standard field for encryption can take a few minutes.
+Depending on the size of your org, enabling a standard field for encryption can take a few minutes.

-- 1. Make sure that your organization has an active encryption key.
+- 1. Make sure that your org has an active encryption key.
 If you're not sure, check with your administrator.

 - 2. From Setup, in the Quick Find box, enter Platform Encryption, and then select Encryption Policy.

 - 3. Click Encrypt Fields.

 - 4. Click Edit.

 - 5. Select the fields you want to encrypt.

 All new data entered in this field is encrypted.
 By default, data is encrypted using a probabilistic encryption scheme.
 To apply deterministic encryption to your data, select Deterministic from the Encryption Scheme list.
-To read more about deterministic encryption, see "How Deterministic Encryption Supports Filtering" in Salesforce Help.
+For more information, see "How Deterministic Encryption Supports Filtering" in Salesforce Help.

-The automatic Platform Encryption validation service checks for settings in your organization that can block encryption.
-You receive an email with suggestions for fixing any incompatible settings.
+The automatic Platform Encryption validation service checks for settings in your org that can block encryption.
+You receive an email with suggestions for fixing incompatible settings.